coreylane/slackrock/README.md

 The default Slackrock system prompt is simple, the response messages should be formatted with Slack flavored Markdown, however it's not perfect.
 Anthropic has great documentation on [system prompts](https://docs.anthropic.com/en/docs/system-prompts).

-Here is an example that will cause your app to respond to all queries
+This example system prompt will keep your bot in character as a pirate 🏴‍☠️

 ```python
 response = client.converse(